| Provider | Dongle | Up Front Cost | Monthly price | Contract | Download (limit) | |

 Pay as you Go

-Pay as you go service will not be bounded to any contract.
+Pay as you go mobile broadband service will not be bounded to any contract.
 Customers have to pay for the USB modem and then purchase a top up based on the download required.
 This type of plan will suit best for beginners and non-frequent users of the internet.
 But customers have to top-up the connection every time for accessing the internet.
 Students prefer to use the pay as you go service.

 SIM Only

-Mobile Broadband users who would like to change the SIM for some reasons like lost, broken, damaged, or cancelled are allowed to apply for SIM only plans and get a mobile broadband SIM card.
+Mobile Broadband users who would like to change the SIM for some reasons like lost, broken, damaged, or cancelled are allowed to apply for mobile broadband SIM only plans and get a SIM card.
 These SIM cards will work only with the modems provided by the respective opertaors.

 Free Laptop Deals